Waalo: Decline

+Society

+Government

+The royal capital of Waalo was first Ndiourbel (Guribel) on the north bank of the Senegal River (in modern Mauritania), then Ndiangué on the south bank of the river.
+The capital was moved to Nder on the west shore of the Lac de Guiers.

 Waalo had a complicated political and social system, which has a continuing influence on Wolof culture in Senegal today, especially its highly formalized and rigid caste system.
 The kingdom was indirectly hereditary, ruled by three matrilineal families: the Logar, the Tedyek, and the Joos, all from different ethnic backgrounds.
 The Joos were of Serer origin.
 This Serer matriclan was established in Waalo by Lingeer Ndoye Demba of Sine.
 Her grandmother Lingeer Fatim Beye is the matriarch and early ancestor of this dynasty.
 These matrilineal families engaged in constant dynastic struggles to become "Brak" or king of Waalo, as well as warring with Waalo's neighbors.
 The royal title "Lingeer" means queen or royal princess, used by the Serer and Wolof.

-Waalo was founded in 1287.
-The semi-legendary figure NDiadiane Ndiaye, was from this kingdom.
-The mysterious figure went on to rule the Jolof Empire.
-Under Ndiadian Ndiaye, Jolof made Waalo a vassal.

-The royal capital of Waalo was first Ndiourbel (Guribel) on the north bank of the Senegal River (in modern Mauritania), then Ndiangué on the south bank of the river.
-The capital was moved to Nder on the west shore of the Lac de Guiers.
-Waalo was subject to constant raids for slaves not only from the Moors but also in the internecine wars.
+Several Lingeer, notably Njembot Mbodj and Ndaté Yalla Mbodj ruled Waalo in their own right or as regents.

-The Brak ruled with a kind of legislature, the Seb Ak Baor, over a complicated hierarchy of officials and dignitaries.
-Women had high positions and figured prominently in the political and military history.
+The Brak ruled with a kind of legislature, the Seb Ak Baor, that consisted of three great electors who selected the next king.
+Their titles come from Pulaar terms that initially meant 'masters of initiation', and originate from the period before Ndiadiane Ndiaye when Takrur dominated the area.
+There was also a complicated hierarchy of officials and dignitaries.
+Women had high positions and figured prominently in the political and military history of Waalo.

-Waalo had lucrative treaties with the French, who had established their base at the island of Saint-Louis (now Saint-Louis, Senegal) near the mouth of the river.
+Provinces were ruled by semi-independent Kangam, such as the Bethio.
+Shifting allegiances between these powerful nobles, the Brak, other kingdoms, and the French of Saint-Louis led to a series of civil wars.

+Religion

+Waalo had its own traditional African religion.
+Islam was initially the province of the elite, but in the aftermath of Marabout War the ruling class increasingly rejected it while it become more and more widespread among the ruled.
+The Brak himself converted only in the 19th century.

+Economy

+Waalo played an integral role in the slave trade in the Senegal river valley, with most captives coming from regions upriver, often captured in war or slaving raids.
+Other trade goods included gum arabic, leather, and ivory, as well as the foodstuffs, primarily millet upon which Saint-Louis depended.

 Waalo was paid fees for every boatload of gum arabic or slaves that was shipped on the river, in return for its "protection" of the trade.

-Eventually, this protection became ineffective.
-Vassals of Waalo, like Beetyo (Bethio), split off.
-In all, Waalo had 52 kings since its founding.

-Waalo had its own traditional African religion.
-The ruling class was slow to accept Islam, which had spread in the valley; the Brak converted only in the 19th century.